Ergodic invariant measures on the space of geodesic currents: Abstract

 \section{Abstract}

 Let $\S$ be a compact, connected, oriented surface, possibly with boundary, of negative Euler characteristic.
-In this article we extend Lindenstrauss-Mirzakhani's and Hamenst{\"a}dt's classification of (homogeneous and non-homogenous) locally finite mapping class group invariant ergodic measures on the space of measured laminations $\ML(\S)$ to the space of geodesic currents $\Curr(\S)$.
-Moreover, we also extend Lindenstrauss-Mirzakhani's classification of orbit closures to $\Curr(\S)$.
+In this article we extend Lindenstrauss-Mirzakhani's and Hamenst{\"a}dt's classification of locally finite mapping class group invariant ergodic measures on the space of measured laminations $\ML(\S)$ to the space of geodesic currents $\Curr(\S)$, and we discuss the homogeneous case.
+Moreover, we extend Lindenstrauss-Mirzakhani's classification of orbit closures to $\Curr(\S)$.
 Our argument relies on their results and on the decomposition of a current into a sum of three currents with isotopically disjoint supports: a measured lamination without closed leaves, a simple multi-curve and a current that binds its hull.

 \keywords{Hyperbolic surfaces, geodesic currents, mapping class group, measure classification}

 \subjclass{20F34, 30F60, 37A05, 57M50, 57S05}